-- a. whether to spend Saturday afternoon at a football game - b. obtaining tickets to a U2 concert - c. your university considers your application for one of 25 available scholarships
+- whether to spend Saturday afternoon at a football game a. - obtaining tickets to a U2 concert b. - C. your university considers your application for one of 25 available scholarships

 ANSWER: Each of the following are economic issues that illustrate scarcity and the necessity of making choices: